Benson516/CarND-Behavioral-Cloning-P3/writeup_proj_4.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains a dropout layer at the last convolution layer (model.py line 286) and L2 regulizer for weight matrixes of all `Dense` layers.
+The model contains a dropout layer at the last convolution layer (model.py line 286) and L2 regulizers for weight matrixes of all `Dense` layers.

 The model was trained and validated on different data sets (`train_samples` and `validation_samples`) to varify that if the model is overfitted  (code line 49).
 However, the testing is using the realtime generated data by running the simulator and `drive.py` to how the car drive instead of test with pre-recorded dataset.